Most Needed Items

-Our Top 5 Items, other than monetary donations:
+Our Top 5 Most Needed Items (other than monetary donations):

 - Peanut Butter (especially with little or no added sugar or salt)

-- Canned vegetables, tomato sauce, and fruits (especially with little or no added sugar or salt)
+- Canned tomatoes, vegetables, and fruits (especially with little or no added sugar or salt)

-- Rice, pasta (including whole grain pasta), and whole grains (ex: basmati rice, barley)
+- Rice, pasta (including whole grain pasta), whole grains (ex: basmati rice, barley) and lentils

 We also accept: